GRESB/api-docs/source/includes/_portfolio.md

 ```

 ## Whitelisted Variables
-While in the above file you will find list of all the variables which are situated in the portfolio level, some of these are prohibited to edit.
+While in the above file you will find a list of all variables which can be submitted through the portfolio-level endpoints, some of these are prohibited to edit.
 SCORE_LE_1 is an example of a variable which is not whitelisted as it is used for storing the score of indicator LE1, and therefore requests to alter the value will result in `"error": "Variable could not be found."` being raised with a status `404 not found`.

 This also applies to cases where the user directly submits to a base pattern instead of the actual variable.
-For example in the R1.1 table where % of GAV per property type needs to be reported, we use base pattern **R_1.1_TBL** in which the property type variable needs to follow the base pattern.
-Assuming that we want to report % of GAV for property type `Hotel`in the table, we need to submit to **R_1.1_TBL_PGAV_HTL** for a successful request, whereas submitting to R_1.1_TBL would fail.
+For example in the R1.1 table where % of GAV per property type needs to be reported, we use the base pattern **R_1.1_TBL** in which the property type variable needs to follow the base pattern.
+Assuming that we want to report % of GAV for property type `Hotel` in the table, we need to submit to **R_1.1_TBL_PGAV_HTL** for a successful request, whereas submitting to R_1.1_TBL would fail.

 You can find the variables for property types and countries in the following ways: